shalant/PERN-AWStut-ST/README.md

+### Doug's notes:
+This is a great tutorial: https://www.youtube.com/watch?v=NjYsXuSBZ5U.
+I had to stop at 35:27 because I am struggling too much with Postgres.

 # Deploying PERN stack on Ubuntu 20.04

 > Detailed step by step procedure to deploying PERN(Postgres, Express, React, Node) stack on Ubuntu 20.04 with NGINX and SSL